fraterrisus/walkthroughs/phantasie-1/index.md

 (On the other hand, since I'm telling you the important key words, you really could save the maiden.
 Or save the uncle once, then go out and come back in and do it the other way.
 The game doesn't care.)

 Apart from that, there's several fixed combats and traps scattered around the place, but nothing else particularly interesting to do.
-Back in Greenville to sort your equipment and read scrolls:
+Head back to Greenville to sort your equipment and read scrolls:

 - Scroll #5 describes the magic pools; you've already found the first one, near the Cathedral.
-The hint for the second one is useless (although I suppose it is near the coast), and all we know about the third one is that it's near Phantasia and hard to get to.
+The hint for the second one is useless (although I suppose it is somewhat near the coast), and all we know about the third one is that it's near [Phantasia](#phantasia), wherever that is, and hard to get to.

-Once you're around level 6 and you get sick of grinding the Cathedral, this isn't a bad next step.
+This isn't a bad alternative once you've grown sick of grinding the Cathedral.
 Take the central corridor to the S, grab the Ring Mail from the elf, the five weapons from the armory, and the Ring from the princess.
 With the wandering monsters thrown in, you'll probably clear around 4k XP and almost $10k per run.
 If you want more XP you can fight off the Fire Elementals, too.

 ### Woodville

-The next numbered town (#4) is actually [Hobbiton](#lord-woods-castle), just S over the sector border from the Lizard Man Caves.
+The next numbered town (#4) is actually [Hobbiton](#lord-woods-castle), just S over the sector border.
 Story-wise though, after "rescuing" Lord Wood's uncle, our next stop is the temple at Woodville, which is one sector W of Greenville.
 But before you go, you should know that this sector contains two very confusing stops.

-Woodville itself, although it's pitched to you as a town, is actually a "dungeon" that's shaped like a town.
-If you *Transport* to town #5, you wind up in Appleton and see the standard menu town.
+1. Woodville itself, although it's pitched to you as a town, is actually a "dungeon" that's shaped like a town.
+2. If you *Transport* to town #5, you wind up in Appleton and see the standard menu town.
 However, if you enter Appleton from the world map, it's actually just a roadside inn and isn't a town at all.

-Woodville is a great place to farm equipment – I picked up a few God Shields and lots of high-quality weapons.
-Just try not to wear yourself out; the trip to Woodville and back can be somewhat treacherous, not least because you'll find wandering parties of Devils and various Dragons as you're trying to get back to safety.
+Woodville is a great place to farm equipment – you can find God Shields and Giant Shields along with lots of high-quality weapons as loot from the various encounters.
+Just try not to wear yourself out; the trip back to Pineville can be somewhat treacherous, not least because you'll find wandering parties of Devils and various Dragons as you're trying to get back to safety.
 Stop and rest in Appleton if you need to.

 The map is laid out with almost everything of interest around the outside, so I'll use clock positioning (12:00 is N, 3:00 is E, etc.) to give you the lay of the land.